 Read time 5 minutes

-If you are using Google Drive through a G Suite subscription, the administrator must have given you permission to access, open, and modify the files on it.
-Here is a scenario where a client is asking a query to the Google Cloud service provider-
+When utilizing Google Drive within a G Suite subscription, it is essential for the administrator to grant you the necessary permissions to access, open, and modify files stored on the platform.
+Here’s a scenario in which a client poses a query to their Google Cloud service provider:

 Contact the Service Administrator

 If a user within Google Workspace encounters an “Access Denied” error, it indicates that they have not been granted the necessary permissions by the administrator.
 In this case, it is advisable to reach out to the administrator and request access authorization.